Dr. Terror's House of Horrors: Werewolf

-Architect Jim Dawson (Neil McCallum) returns to his old family home on a Scottish isle to make renovations for the new owner, Mrs. Biddulph (Ursula Howells).
+Architect Jim Dawson returns to his old family home on a Scottish isle to make renovations for the new owner, Mrs. Deirdre Biddulph.
 Biddulph explains she bought the secluded house to help her recover from the death of her husband, to whose memory she would like to dedicate a newly enlarged room as a museum.

 Dawson finds behind a fake wall in the cellar the coffin of Count Cosmo Valdemar.
 Valdemar, the original owner of the house, was killed in a conflict with the Dawson family centuries ago.
 Local legend states that Valdemar would reclaim his former home and take revenge on the current owner.
-Dawson discovers that Valdemar is rising at night as a werewolf, and has already killed a housemaid (Katy Wild).
+Dawson discovers that Valdemar is rising at night as a werewolf, and has already killed Valda, a housemaid.

 Believing Mrs. Biddulph to be in danger, he makes silver bullets out of an ancestral cross that was produced from the sword historically used to kill the monster.
 However, when the creature surges again from his tomb in the cellar, Dawson is baffled to find such bullets ineffective.
 He runs upstairs to protect Mrs. Biddulph within her room, but the lady reveals that she has replaced the ammunition with ordinary ones.
 She clarifies how the actual curse meant that Valdemar will take revenge on the last descendant of the Dawson clan, not on the current owner of the estate; and that his death and placement in Valdemar's coffin will fully restore the werewolf to life in human form.
 It was all a trap: Biddulph is Valdemar's wife, who has returned from the grave after 200 years and proceeds to attack and kill Dawson.